WILMINGTON, Del.--(BUSINESS WIRE)--

 Rigrodsky & Long, P.A.:

-- Do you, or did you, own shares of Unilife Corporation (NASDAQ GM: UNIS)?
+- Do you, or did you, own shares of Aegerion Pharmaceuticals, Inc. (NASDAQ GS: AEGR)?

-- Did you lose money in your investment in Unilife Corporation?
+- Did you lose money in your investment in Aegerion Pharmaceuticals, Inc.?

 - Do you want to discuss your rights?

-Rigrodsky & Long, P.A., including former Special Assistant United States Attorney, Timothy J. MacFall, announces that a complaint has been filed in the United States District Court for the Middle District of Pennsylvania on behalf of all persons or entities that purchased the common stock of Unilife Corporation (“Unilife” or the “Company”) (NASDAQ GM: UNIS) between July 13, 2011 and September 9, 2013, inclusive (the “Class Period”), alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).
+Rigrodsky & Long, P.A., including former Special Assistant United States Attorney, Timothy J. MacFall, announces that a complaint has been filed in the United States District Court for the District of Massachusetts on behalf of all persons or entities that purchased the common stock of Aegerion Pharmaceuticals, Inc. (“Aegerion” or the “Company”) (NASDAQ GS: AEGR) between March 15, 2012 and January 9, 2014, inclusive (the “Class Period”), alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the “Complaint”).

-If you purchased shares of Unilife during the Class Period and wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Timothy J. MacFall, Esquire or Peter Allocco of Rigrodsky & Long, P.A., 825 East Gate Boulevard, Suite 300, Garden City, NY at (888) 969-4242, by e-mail to email@example.com, or at: http://www.rigrodskylong.com/investigations/unilife-corporation-unis.
+If you purchased shares of Aegerion during the Class Period, or purchased shares prior to the Class Period and still hold Aegerion, and wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Timothy J. MacFall, Esquire or Peter Allocco of Rigrodsky & Long, P.A., 825 East Gate Boulevard, Suite 300, Garden City, NY at (888) 969-4242, by e-mail to firstname.lastname@example.org, or at: http://www.rigrodskylong.com/investigations/aegerion-pharmaceuticals-inc-aegr.

-Unilife is a U.S. based developer; manufacturer and supplier of injectable drug delivery systems.
+Aegerion is a biopharmaceutical company dedicated to the development and commercialization of novel, life-altering therapies for patients with debilitating, often fatal, rare diseases.
+The Company’s products include JUXTAPID (lomitapide) capsules, an adjunct to a low-fat diet and other lipid-lowering treatments in patients with homozygous familial hypercholesterolemia.
 The Complaint alleges that throughout the Class Period, defendants made materially false and misleading statements, and omitted materially adverse facts, about the Company’s business, operations and prospects.
-Specifically, the Complaint alleges that the defendants concealed from the investing public that: (1) the Company’s Unifill syringes failed to comply with the U.S. Food and Drug Administration’s (“FDA”) validation process; (2) the Company’s Quality Management System failed to comply with FDA regulations; (3) the Company purposefully increased its purchases of Unifill component parts to make suppliers believe that Unilife was producing at increased volumes despite the fact that there was no customer demand or manufacturing capacity to support such purchases; and (4) as a result of the foregoing, the Company’s statements were materially false and misleading at all relevant times.
+Specifically, the Complaint alleges that the defendants concealed from the investing public that: (i) the Company marketed its drugs in violation of the Federal Food, Drug and Cosmetic Act (“FDCA”); (ii) as a result, the Company faced heightened regulatory scrutiny by the U.S. Food and Drug Administration (“FDA”) and other governmental bodies; and (iii) as a result of the foregoing, Aegerion’s statements were materially false and misleading at all relevant times.
 As a result of defendants’ false and misleading statements, the Company’s stock traded at artificially inflated prices during the Class Period.
+Moreover, during the Class Period, Company insiders sold large quantities of shares of the Company stock at artificially inflated prices, benefiting from their fraud.

-On this news, shares in Unilife dropped more than 14%, closing at $3.03 per share on September 4, 2013, on heavy trading volume of over 4 million shares.
+On this news, shares in Aegerion dropped more than 10%, closing at $65.77 per share on January 10, 2014, on unusually heavy trading volume.

 While Rigrodsky & Long, P.A. did not file the Complaint in this matter, the firm, with offices in Wilmington, Delaware and Garden City, New York, regularly litigates securities class, derivative and direct actions, shareholder rights litigation and corporate governance litigation, including claims for breach of fiduciary duty and proxy violations in the Delaware Court of Chancery and in state and federal courts throughout the United States.